ggc-itec/ITEC-Source/README.md

-Samples codes from ITEC programming sequence
+Sample codes from ITEC programming sequence
 ==========

 ## Running the sample codes